luobohaohao/data-2/README.md

 # Seattle Airbnb Data Analysis Introduction
 # Project Overview
-Seattle is a famous place for travelling.I want to have some findings from airbnb seattle data so that I have make good choices to travel there.
+Seattle is a famous place for travelling.I want to have some findings from airbnb seattle data so that I can make good choices to travel there.

 # Datasource Overview
-I use following datasets comes from https://www.kaggle.com/airbnb/seattle/data .it include below three datasets:
+I use the following datasets which comes from https://www.kaggle.com/airbnb/seattle/data .it includes below three datasets:
 1. Listings, including full descriptions and average review score
 2. Reviews, including unique id for each reviewer and detailed comments
 3. Calendar, including listing id and the price and availability for that day